jchen3170/siskiyou-manipulator/README.txt

     rosrun siskiyou siskiyouMain.py

 Adjustments:
+    siskiyouMain.py:
-    siskiyouMain.py: change PORT to match your port address if autofinding port is not working
+        Change PORT to match USB port address if autofinding port is not working Set either pos_control or vel_control to True to allow enable video feed based control after hitting "move" under the image (needs tuning) (currently only for XY movement, both off by default)

     siskiyouVision.py: change the HSV min/max to adjust filter results